kynex7510/3dbrew/content/ACTA:UnbindServerAccount.md

 # Description

 Clears the account data (but does not delete the data) for the given account slot.
-If `clear assigned account ID` is set to `true`, the AssignedAccountId field is cleared as well.
+If `clear completely` is set to `true`, the AssignedAccountId and AssignedPrincipalId field is cleared as well.